Biden suspends Trump-era oil and gas leases in Alaska refuge

 “President Biden believes America’s national treasures are cultural and economic cornerstones of our country and he is grateful for the prompt action by the Department of the Interior to suspend all leasing pending a review of decisions made in the last administration’s final days that could have changed the character of this special place forever,” White House National Climate Advisor Gina McCarthy said in a statement.

-Biden’s Interior Department said it had notified the leaseholders, which included an Alaska state agency.
+Biden’s Interior Department said it had notified the leaseholders, which include an Alaska state agency.

 The review, which will examine “legal deficiencies” in the previous administration’s environmental analysis of leasing in ANWR, will determine whether the leases would stand, be voided, or be subject to mitigation measures, the statement said.